314ga/softwareinnovation/README.md

 # How to run project development

-Firebase tools needs to be installed globally + Java JDK on the device then in project root:
+Assuming Node.js and Java JDK are present in your system Firebase tools needs to be installed globally:

+- npm install -g firebase-tools

+### To start emulator in this project:

+Run in project root:

-firebase emulators:start --project demo-smart-charger-socket --import=../firebaseExport --export-on-exit=../firebaseExport
+- firebase emulators:start --project demo-smart-charger-socket --import=../firebaseExport --export-on-exit=../firebaseExport

-Afterwards:

-npm start
+- npm start

 # Application functionallity (tasks)